blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 58. Plague: Choose a plague, which forms around a 1 mile radius: blood, frogs, lice, flies, boils, hail, locusts, darkness.
 59. Shadow Armor: You are wreathed in darkness, granting you 18 AC for the next hour.
 60. Death guard: Touch one creature and if they die in the next minute, they wake the following round with full HP.
-61. Catapult: You launch an object weighing no more than 10lb up to 30ft, forcing each creature in the path to succeed a DEX save or else stop the object and take 3d6 damage.
+61. Catapult: You launch an large object up to 30ft, forcing each creature in the path to succeed a DEX save or else stop the object and take 3d6 damage.
 62. Force push: You touch a creature and they are pushed 15 feet, making a STR check to not be knocked prone.
 63. Force crush: Creature makes CON save to halve 6d6 damage as you telekinetically squeeze their heart.
 64. Death stare: Creature makes INT save to halve D6 damage and avoid being blinded for an hour.